26 Secret Signs Your Produce Has Gone Bad

 Asparagus has dark green or black tips.

-As asparagus goes back, the tips of the vegetable start to darken.
+As asparagus goes bad, the tips of the vegetable start to darken.
 First, they'll turn dark green and then eventually, black.
-If you notice the tips of asparagus turning dark green, pick a bunch with lighter green tips instead.
+If you notice the tips of asparagus turning dark green, you might have to cook up those green beans you have instead.

 Bell peppers have wrinkles.